Ontario Young Liberals: Influence

 Since the Liberal Party allocates specific number of delegate spots for campus liberal associations at its national convention, key players of the OYL wielded unique influence in the party’s leadership selection as it has the largest number of campus associations under its jurisdiction.
-OYL had been a fierce battleground during federal leadership races from the early 80s to 2006.
+OYL had been a fierce battleground during federal leadership races from the early 1980s to 2006.
 The Paul Martin leadership campaign was particularly notorious for hostile take over of campus liberal associations leading up to the 1990 and 2003 contests.

 Structure

-The OYL executive is made up of 17 OYL members elected to one-year terms by the membership at the OYL Annual General Meeting.
-The structure of the Executive consists of a President, Executive Vice-President, Vice-President, Organization, Treasurer, Riding Director, Student Director, Policy Director, Communications Director, Community Engagement Director and 8 Regional Coordinators.
+The OYL executive is made up of 22 OYL members elected to one-year terms by the membership at the OYL Annual General Meeting.
+The structure of the Executive consists of a President, Executive Vice-President, Vice-President (Organization), Vice-President (French), Vice-President (Equity), Treasurer, Riding Director, Student Director, Policy Director, Communications Director, Community Engagement Director, Election Readiness Director and 9 Regional Coordinators, as well as a high school coordinator.